Everything You Need to Know About Lilac Flowers

 Popular Lilac Types, Species, and Cultivars

-- ‘Andeken an Louis Spaeth’, a small variety with purple-red flowers
+- ‘Andeken an Louis Spaeth’, a small variety with purple to red flowers

 - ‘Bicolor’ features variegated purple and white blossoms